Highlights Of The Program

 Nazli Ozdemir

-Gulsine ltd.
+Gulsine Ltd.

 Nazli Ozdemir

-Gulsine ltd.
+Gulsine Ltd.

 • Comparing how various sterilisation methods drive unique degradation pathways in polymers and device materials